What is CRISPR screening?

 CRISPR screening in animals

-CRISPR screening without a pool, using arrayed crRNAs
+CRISPR screening without a pool, using arrayed gRNAs

 CRISPR screens hold great promise for identifying genes and genetic sequences involved in many physiological pathways and pathological conditions.
-IDT offers oPools oligo pools (pooled DNA oligonucleotides) to facilitate your production of libraries of lentiviruses carrying sequences encoding CRISPR guide RNAs.
+IDT offers custom synthetic gRNA CRISPR libraries for arrayed screens, or oPools oligo pools (pooled DNA oligonucleotides), to facilitate your production of libraries of lentiviruses carrying sequences encoding CRISPR guide RNAs.